grc-iit/jarvis-cd/README.md

   branch: master
   commit: null
 ```
-JARVIS_INSTANCES should point to two directories:
+JARVIS_PATHS should point to two directories:
 * **per-node**: a directory which is common across all nodes, but not located on a shared filesystem
 * **shared**: a directory stored on a shared filesystem across all hosts (this is optional)